rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

        2nd last ranked ['a3', 'a4', 'a8']
      1st last ranked ['a2', 'a9']

 The nine alternatives are gathered into four levels.
-Mind that alternative *a1* appears actually on the 2nd first-ranked **and** on the 2nd last-ranked level (Lines 4 -5).

-The drawing of partial rankings makes usage of a topological sort algorithm [60]_ (see :numref:`RankingConsensus2` Lines 4-7).
+Drawings of partial rankings make usage of a topological sort algorithm [60]_ (see :numref:`RankingConsensus2` Lines 4-7).

 .. code-block:: pycon
    :name: RankingConsensus2